RRazi44/Ghost/README.md

 ## 📌 Notes

 - This mod is intended for **educational and personal use**.
+- Some mods can be considered as a cheat, so **check the server rules before using this mod in multiplayer**.
-- It does not include any cheating or malicious features.
+- It does not include any malicious features.
 - The architecture is designed for adding clean, toggleable modules.